To The Victoria Falls

 The Victoria Falls Hotel

-The railway company quickly saw the potential to open a hotel on a prime site in close proximity to the Falls.
 The original Victoria Falls Hotel was intended only as temporary quarters for the railway employees, and was to be removed after construction of the bridge was complete as no buildings were to remain within sight of the Falls.
 However once established, it was quickly expanded and proved impossible to close, despite the objections of the Administrator of North Western Rhodesia, Robert Coryndon and the residents and traders of the newly established town of Livingstone.

 The original Victoria Falls Hotel was opened on 8 June 1904, in readiness for the official opening of the Victoria Falls line later that same month.
 The Hotel would be full to overflowing with the holding of the first Zambezi Regatta in June 1905 and the official opening of the Victoria Falls Bridge in September of the same year.

 Creewel records that construction apparently ran behind schedule as adverts were place on the Bulawayo Chronicle informing gusts that delays had been encountered.